AsterAether/CharacterCustomizer/README.md

 ## Changelog

+v **v0.3.6:** - Readme update and new RoR2 version with good body doggo customization.
 * **v0.3.4:** - Fixed Loader skill names in config.
 * **v0.3.3:** - Readme update.
 * **v0.3.2:** - Reverted multiple file change to be compatible with BepInEx.ConfigurationManager.